Hari365/customer-segmentation-python/README.md

 # customer-segmentation-python
 This project applies customer segmentation to the customer data from a company and derives conclusions and data driven ideas based on it.
 ### Dataset
-This data set is the customer data of a online super market company Olabox.
+This data set is the customer data of a online super market company Ulabox.
 The data set is available in this link https://github.com/ulabox/datasets
 ### Customer segmentation
 In customer segmentation we categorize similar customers together in the same cluster and analyse them.
 It can reveal information like:
 1) who are the most valuable customers of the company